sonhal/googlecodelabs-python-kurs/python-kurs.md

 ```

-In Python, types are determined automatically at runtime, not in respone to declarations in code.
+In Python, types are determined automatically at runtime, not in response to declarations in code.
 #### This means this is possible in Python

 ```python